IroniumStudios/electron-chrome-extension-suit/README.md

 # NOTE: as you could possibly tell this is just a fork, i do not own or take credit for this work, i am just using this updated code to fix problems i have with the original.

+# The original creater can be found here: https://github.com/samuelmaddock

 # electron-chrome-extensions-suit